Rogers man gets eight years in prison after admitting he killed neighbor’s dog with crossbow

 "I guess I will get rid of my service animal," Ferris said.

-Ferris, in addition to his prison sentence, was ordered to enroll in an anger management program and comply with the recommendations.
+In addition to his prison sentence, Ferris was ordered to enroll in an anger management program and comply with the recommendations.

 In January 2020, Ferris pleaded guilty to aggravated assault after admitting to shooting a man who was wearing a bullet-resistant vest.
 He was placed on five years of state-supervised probation.